Deep Dive – Climate Change Series

 Portland’s One Climate Future points out that the amount of waste produced in the United States by building demolition and construction is enormous.
 Of the 550 million tons of waste created each year, the plan notes that 90% comes from tearing down buildings.4 To reduce Portland’s contribution, One Climate Future calls for detailed planning to systematically dismantle and reuse building elements rather than outright demolish structures.

-While this is a positive step, the plan is out of sync with Portland’s master plan because it says nothing about preserving existing human-scale development.
+While this is a positive step, the plan is somewhat out of sync with Portland’s master plan because it says nothing about preserving existing human-scale development.
 The master plan tells us that “The greenest building is the one that already exists.”
-It lays out why preserving older buildings reduces emissions.
+It clarifies the relevance of preserving older buildings to emissions reduction.
 One Climate Future falls short in that it does not build upon the master plan.
 At the same time, Portland does not practice wide-scale building demolition as is seen in Halifax.

 As for Halifax, their climate action plan has nothing to say about building demolition even as entire blocks of quality human-scale development are leveled each year.
-You’ll see clear evidence of this in Part 4.
-It’s no exaggeration to say that Halifax makes a mockery of climate goals with its longstanding practice of pursuing demolition over preservation and renovation.
+As you’ll also see in Part 4, it’s no exaggeration to say that Halifax makes a mockery of climate goals with its longstanding practice of pursuing demolition over preservation and renovation.

 Objective 3: End high-rise construction